Year 6 2025 - 2026

 Welcome Year 6!

-Mr Davies, Mrs Alley and Mrs Whittaker are excited to welcome you to your new classroom and learning.
+Mr Davies, Mrs Alley, Mrs Mitchell and Mrs Whittaker are excited to welcome you to your new classroom and learning.
 This year has some exciting topics and experiences in store, and we are looking forward to exploring them together.
 We aim to make your final year at St Mary's a memorable one and hope you do too.

 Our Christian Values

-During the Spring term, our Christian value is Determination
+During the Autumn term, our Christian values are love and compassion.

 Love of reading